JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/10.standard/docs.md

 ![banner](banner.png)

 The zentools2 module is a zentools2 backstretch layout using the image folder source.
-The content set to display is an image and title (title is taken from the image file name as content source is an image folder).
+The content set to display is an image and title (title is taken from the image file name as content source is a folder).

 ![banner zentools2](banner-zentools2.png)